MultiDIC/MultiDIC/README.md

 # MultiDIC: a MATLAB Toolbox for Multi-View 3D Digital Image Correlation

 MultiDIC is a work in progress.
-The first complete package is expected to be released in April-May 2018.
+The first complete package is expected to be released in May 2018.

 - [Summary](#Summary)
 - [Installation](#Installation)